 P(unguided) is akin to the p(high info) measure in previous human research and a model-free way of measuring directed exploration is to contrast P(unguided) across horizon conditions (Wilson et al., 2014).
 In line with previous research, humans explored the unguided option significantly more in long horizons than in shorter ones (p < 0.001, Fig 7B, Experiment 4, p < 0.001, Fig S3G, H, Experiment 5).
-However for rats, we did not observe a significant difference in P(unguided) for different horizons in Experiment 1 (p > 0.05).
+However, for rats, we did not observe a significant difference in P(unguided) for different horizons in Experiment 1 (p > 0.05).
 To properly quantify directed exploration and random exploration, we turned to modeling.
 Posterior distributions over the group-level means of exploration threshold θ and decision noise σ for both humans and rats are shown in Figure 8A and E, the subject-level estimates of the parameters θ and σ are shown in Figure 8B and F. The posterior distributions of other parameters on spatial bias and feeder bias from previous games are shown in Figure S4.
 For humans, in line with the model-free result, we observed a significant increase of threshold as horizon increases (p < 0.001, Fig 8A, B, p < 0.001, Fig 3J), compatible with previous findings in the human horizon task (Wilson et al., 2014).
 In other words, in longer horizons, humans use more directed exploration in their first free choices than in shorter horizons.
-Again, we did not observe a significant effect of horizon on threshold in rats at the subject level (p > 0.05)However, both the model-free measure p(unguided) and the model-based measure θ showed the opposite trend (Fig 7D, Fig 8F) compared to humans.
+Again, we did not observe a significant effect of horizon on threshold in rats at the subject level (p > 0.05).
+However, both the model-free measure p(unguided) and the model-based measure θ showed the opposite trend (Fig 7D, Fig 8F) compared to humans.
 We will reexamine this in a more controlled Experiment 2 below.